This summer we are highlighting former Buckeye student-athletes who have returned to work in the athletics department

 April 9-15.
 2013

-Holly Vargo-Brown was named head coach of the Ohio State synchronized swimming team June 26, 2012, becoming just the third coach in the program's 36-year history.
+Holly Vargo-Brown is beginning her seventh season as head coach of the Ohio State Synchronized Swimming program in 2018-19.
+She is just the third coach in the program's 38-year history.

-"I have such great respect for the strong tradition of excellence established within this program by former head coaches Mary Jo Ruggieri and Linda Lichter-Witter," Vargo-Brown said.
-"I am honored to accept the responsibility of leading the next generation of Buckeye synchronized swimmers and remain incredibly grateful for the opportunity Gene Smith and the Ohio State Athletics Department have provided me."
+"I have such great respect for the strong tradition of excellence established within this program by former head coaches Mary Jo Ruggieri and Linda Lichter-Witter," Vargo-Brown said upon her promotion to head coach in 2012.

 Vargo-Brown began her coaching career at Ohio State as an assistant coach in 1986 and after a brief hiatus following the 1990 season, she returned as assistant coach in 1993.
-During her tenure with the Buckeyes, Vargo-Brown has helped coach 19 U.S. Collegiate National championship teams as well as two U.S. Senior National championship squads.
-Vargo-Brown also has been instrumental in leading various members of the program to a total of 41 U.S. titles (nine solo, 14 duet and 18 trio titles.)
+During her tenure with the Buckeyes, Vargo-Brown has helped coach 22 U.S. Collegiate National championship teams as well as two U.S. Senior National championship squads.
+Vargo-Brown also has been instrumental in leading various members of the program to a total of 43 U.S. titles (10 solo, 16 duet and 18 trio titles.)

 In 2004, Vargo-Brown served as the Ohio State interim head coach while then-head coach Linda Lichter-Witter was assisting the U.S. Olympic Team in Athens, Greece.
 During that campaign, Vargo-Brown led the Scarlet and Gray to their fifth-consecutive U.S. Collegiate national title, coached three All-Americans and was later named United States Synchronized Swimming Coach of the Year.
 Vargo-Brown also led Ohio State in 2005 when Lichter-Witter was on medical leave.
 Vargo-Brown coached the Buckeyes to a runner-up finish at nationals, while mentoring five All-Americans at the conclusion of the season.